aymericbeaumet/blog/_posts/2021-02-13-prevent-chromedp-chromium-zombie-processes-from-stacking.md

 46522 ttys001    0:08.18 /Applications/Chromium.app/Contents/Frameworks/Chromium Framework.framework/Versions
 ```

-This lists all the Chromium processes created by the Go process!
-We are getting
+This lists all the processes belonging to the Go process group (including
-close to what we want.
-As it turns out, `pkill` also supports the `-g` flag.
-So
+Chromium's).
+We are getting close to what we want.
+As it turns out, `pkill` also
-changing the code as follows should behave as expected:
+supports the `-g` flag (with the same semantic).
+So changing the code as follows
+should behave as expected:

 ```go
 _, err := exec.Command("pkill", "-g", strconv.Itoa(os.Getpid()), "Chromium").Output()
 ```

 But it doesn't.
 If you look carefully at the `ps` command above, you can see the
-actual `scraper` process, but above is the `go run .` process.
-This is the
+actual `scraper` process, but above it is the `go run .` process, which is the
 process that created the group.
+As we can see, the process group ID is the PID
-So we should be careful to use its PID instead.
+of the process that created the group.
+So we should be careful to use the _go
+run_ PID instead.
 In Go, you can get the PID of the parent process with
 [os.Getppid()](https://golang.org/pkg/os/#Getppid), which gives us:

 ```go
 _, err := exec.Command("pkill", "-g", strconv.Itoa(os.Getppid()), "Chromium").Output()
 ```

-And finally, it works as expected, at least!
-Well, it works when we `go run .`.
+Does it work?
+Yes, finally!
+Well, it works when we `go run .`, but what happens
-What happens when we `go build`?
-I will let you try, but I can tell you it
+when we `go build` and directly run the binary?
+Well, its' not working.
+The
-doesn't work.
-The reason is that the group process is no longer the one created
+reason is that the process group is no longer the one created by _go run_, but
-by _go run_, but the one created by the binary itself as we run it directly.
-So
+the one created by the binary itself as we run it directly.
+So we need to
-we need to account for that when we infer the group process PID from the code.
+account for that when we try to guess the PGID from the code.

 An easy solution is to try to `pkill` both for the current pid _and_ the parent
 pid.
+At least one of them will be the process group ID.
+So as long as they don't
-As long as they don't both fail, it means we have succeeded to kill all the
+both fail, it means we have succeeded to kill all the zombie processes:
-zombie processes:

 ```go
 _, errA := exec.Command("pkill", "-g", strconv.Itoa(os.Getppid()), "Chromium").Output()
 _, errB := exec.Command("pkill", "-g", strconv.Itoa(os.Getpid()), "Chromium").Output()
 ```

 This works.
-But I don't really find this elegant as we expect at least half of
+But I don't really find this elegant as we expect half of the
-the `pkill` commands to fail.
-Can we take it one step further?
-Let's have a look
+`pkill` commands to fail during a normal execution process.
+Can we take it one
-at `man pkill`:
+step further?
+Let's have a look at `man pkill`:

 ```
 -g pgrp     Restrict matches to processes with a process group ID in the comma-separated list